Recent Articles

 Trade media outlets speak directly to the niche audiences that make key decisions in your competitive market.
 They’re almost always looking for expert voices to help lead the conversation, and their audiences are well-versed in the nuances and technicalities of your industry.

 While many brands seek media coverage in massive mainstream publications, it’s important to not overlook the influence of trade publications.
-Being featured in a trade publication can carry more weight than a flashy mainstream placement, as it frequently has a direct impact on sales and brand awareness in your target sector.
+Being featured in a trade outlet can carry more weight than a flashy mainstream placement, as it frequently has a direct impact on sales and brand awareness in your target sector.

 Developing relationships with reporters and editors over time can increase the likelihood that they will think of you when they need expertise on a topic.
 This takes time and resources, but the long-term value is immeasurable.